Miinuuu/LC-Mamba/ReadME.md

 ## License and Acknowledgement

-This project is released under the **Apache 2.0 license**.
-The code is based on **RIFE**, **EMA-VFI**,  and **VFIMamba**.
-Please ensure compliance with their respective licenses.
+This project is distributed under the Apache 2.0 license.
+It incorporates concepts and code from RIFE, EMA-VFI, and VFIMamba, and users are advised to adhere to the licensing terms of these respective projects.

-We would like to thank the authors of these projects for their outstanding contributions.
+We extend our gratitude to the authors of these works for their exceptional contributions.